-Unauthorised access - Phishing

-Our insured, a logistics firm, was the victim of a malware phishing attack.
+Unauthorized Access - Phishing Our insured, a logistics firm, was the victim of a malware phishing attack.
 An employee in the insured's HR team had a pop-up on their computer after clicking a malicious link within an email.
 The pop-up stated the computer was infected and to call the number provided.
 Fraudsters then gained remote access to the employee's computer by further deceiving the employee during the call.

-Applicable coverage section:

-Privacy Liability, Network Security Liability and Incident Response Expenses.
 Mitigation Even with the best security technology and systems, an insured's most vulnerable asset is often its staff.
-Staff can be duped into surrendering passwords or providing access.
-Regular phishing training is advised, and having an insurance policy that will provide the relevant expertise is essential.
+Staff can be duped into surrendering passwords or providing access to sensitive data.
+Regular phishing training is advised, and having an insurance policy that will provide the risk transfer is essential.